-The article he wrote on the edition of the paper at June 12th, 2015 titled “Gendarmerie said the weapons exist” caused an investigation to be opened against him.
+The article he wrote on the edition of the paper on June 12, 2015 titled “Gendarmerie said the weapons exist” caused an investigation to be opened against him.
 News was about the criminal investigation reports of the weaponry found in the MIT Trucks that were stopped at Adana.
 In the scope of the investigation he was arrested at November 26th, 2015.
 He was released after 92 days, following the Constitutional Court’s “Violation of Rights” decision.
-Gül, who was released pending trial, was sentenced to 5 years of imprisonment by Istanbul 14th Assize Court.
-After the Court of Cassation’s revocation decision 2 cases against him were dropped and he was acquitted.
-Gül, was elected as the mayor of Adalar as a candidate of CHP in the Local Elections at March 31st.

-Ankara Correspondent of Cumhuriyet, Erdem Gül, made the news about the criminal investigation of the weaponry in June 12th, 2015.
-Article was published with the title of “Gendarmerie said the weapons exist”.
+Ankara Correspondent of Cumhuriyet, Erdem Gül, made the news about “the criminal investigation of the weaponry” on June 12, 2015 with the title “Gendarmerie said the weapons exist”.

-At June 1st, 2015, President Erdoğan in a live broadcast, said, “He will pay for this heavily, I won’t leave him just like that”, targeting Dündar.
+On June 1, 2015, President Erdoğan in a live broadcast, commented on Cumhuriyet Daily’s news and said, “He will pay for this heavily, I won’t leave him just like that”, targeting Dündar.

-Shortly after the start of the investigation, on June 7th, 2015 General Elections were held.
-In the elections Erdoğan’s AKP couldn’t come to power alone.
-A government wasn’t formed and at November 1st, 2015 early elections were held and AKP, obtained the majority of the parliament.
+Shortly after the start of the investigation, on June 7, 2015 General Elections were held.
+In the elections AKP couldn’t come to power alone.
+A government was not formed and on November 1, 2015 early elections were held and AKP, re-obtained the majority of the parliament.

 “I’m a journalist of 20-25 years.
 As you may know I cannot reveal the identity of my source.
 I’m going to have to ask you to forgive me about not giving any information about that.
 I graduated from a journalism school.
 I’m a journalist of Ankara.
 I’m underlining this because main focus of journalists of Ankara is the state bureaucracy.
 And I published these with a reflex.
 Apart from that I don’t have any other purpose.
 I’m a journalist and I will publish everything thats worthy of making news about.
 I don’t think like a prosecutor or a judge about events.
 I have never made any activities within the lines and purposes of an organisation.
 I have no special purposes.
 I did not calculate anyone’s benefit or loss making this news.
 My purpose is to inform the public.”